Project in Buenos Aires, Argentina supported by the Pulitzer Center for Crisis Reporting

 Against a backdrop of an already-shambling economy, the COVID-19 is pushing immigrant communities–mostly from Peru, Bolivia, Paraguay—to the edge since 58% of migrants have had no governmental aid or income since March 19.

 Immigrants are core to Argentina and its history—at the turn of the 19th century Argentina had the largest immigrant population after the U.S. And like in the U.S. currently, there is a growing anti-immigrant sentiment as evidenced by the government’s tightening of migration policies and of some media coverage that serves to increase stigmatization.

 To challenge these representations and raise awareness about the emergency, I highlight the strategies of two community organizations, “Migration is Not a Crime” and “Front of organizations” as they confront the crisis through collective and solidarity actions around health, housing, and food.
-I will focus on the stories of women leaders, whom I’ve been working with as a journalist and volunteering alongside for over a year.
+I focus on the stories of 5 women leaders, Ana, Juana, Andrea, Patricia and Susana in the Bajo Flores slum.

-This porject is also part fo ” Cronicas Migrantes” an open call, workshop and publication lead by Revista Anfibia and the UN – OIM Argentina
+This project is also part fo ” Cronicas Migrantes” an open call, workshop and publication lead by Revista Anfibia and the UN – OIM Argentina